grammyjs/website/site/docs/plugins/ratelimiter.md

 Custom fields are nested under `custom`, so they cannot overwrite the built-in Telegram IDs.
 Their TypeScript type is preserved in structured results.

-::: info Metadata stays opt-in
+::: info Metadata Stays Opt-in
 Metadata resolution is skipped unless `.withMetadata()` is enabled.
 Normal middleware also keeps metadata off the hot path unless an observed structured decision needs it.
 :::

-## Events and structured decisions
+## Events And Structured Decisions

 Rules expose typed synchronous events through `.on()` and `.off()`.